mattcarlotta/snackables/README.md

 No. It's **strongly** recommendedd not to commit your `.env` files to version control.
 It should only include environment-specific values such as database passwords or API keys.
 Your production database should have a different password than your development database.

-### How does snackables work and will it overwrite already set or predefined variables?
+### How does snackables work and will it override already set or predefined variables?

 By default, snackables will look for the `.env.*` file(s) defined within the `ENV_LOAD` variable and append them to `process.env`.